microsoft/activities/README.md

 3. Version history
 --------------------------------------------------------------------------------
+* Version 2.0:
+  * Refactoring the sample to use ActivitySensor from Windows.Devices.Sensors namespace (if it's available).
+The sample will fallback to SensorCore if there is no ActivitySensor surfaced by the OS.
 * Version 1.1.0.17:
   * Updated to use latest Lumia SensorCore SDK 1.1 Preview
 * Version 1.1.0.13: